Funding Programs

 Transportation Development Credits

-Transportation Development Credits, or TDCs, are Federal Highway Administration (FHWA) toll credits.
+Transportation Development Credits, or TDCs, are Federal Highway Administration toll credits.
 They can serve as a substitute for the required cash match to federal funds that are programmed on a project.
-They are earned by states and metropolitan planning organizations (MPOs) when toll revenues are used to fund capital projects on public highways within their boundaries.
+They are earned by states and metropolitan planning organizations when toll revenues are used to fund capital projects on public highways within their boundaries.
 Additional information about TDCs can be found here.

 State Funding Categories